 Lp(a) | <50 mg/dL |

-Triglycerides | Fasting: <150 mg/dL (1.7mmol/L)
+triglycerides | Fasting: <150 mg/dL (1.7mmol/L)

-Non-fasting: <175 mg/dL (2.0mmol/L) |
+Non-fasting: <175 mg/dL (2.0 mmol/L) |

 Triglycerides – more than just fat

-Triglycerides do not contribute directly to vascular calcification.
-For this reason, they are not always given sufficient attention.
-But the triglyceride levels are just as important for your longevity.
+triglycerides do not directly contribute to arteriosclerosis.For this reason, they are not always given sufficient attention.
+But the Triglyceride levels are just as important for your longevity.

-In addition to exercise and a healthy, Mediterranean diet, the ESC mentions two supplements that can lower triglyceride levels.
-One of these is berberine, which has been shown in studies to lower both LDL cholesterol and triglycerides.
-At MoleQlar, berberine is available in phospholipid form , which has a 10 times better bioavailability than normal berberine powder .
+In addition to exercise and a healthy, Mediterranean diet, the ESC mentions two supplements that can lower triglyceride levelsOne of these is berberine, which has been shown in studies to lower both LDL cholesterol and triglycerides.
+MoleQlar is Berberine in phospholipid form available, which is a 10 times better bioavailability than normal berberine powder.

 Blood lipid levels: The myth of “good” and “bad” cholesterol

-If you would like to have your blood lipid levels determined, doctors will usually measure your total cholesterol, your HDL cholesterol, your LDL cholesterol and your triglycerides.
-As a patient, you often hear sentences like: “Your bad cholesterol (LDL) is a little high, but your good cholesterol (HDL) compensates for that.“ Metaphors such as “don’t do that” (LDL) and “love you” (HDL) are also often used.
-Or they just tell you that your blood lipid levels are normal.
-But what does normal actually mean and why is the good and bad cholesterol actually just a fairy tale?
+If you want to have your blood lipid levels determined, doctors will usually measure your total cholesterol, HDL cholesterol, LDL cholesterol and triglycerides.
+As a patient, you often hear sentences like: "Your bad cholesterol (LDL) is a little high, but your good cholesterol (HDL) balances it out.Metaphors such as “don’t do that” (LDL) and “love you” (HDL) are also often used.
+Or you are simply told that your blood lipid levels are normal.
+But what does normal and why is the good and bad cholesterol actually just a fairy tale?

-- Cholesterol is made in the liver.
-The body's cholesterol, triglycerides and apolipoproteins are then linked together.
-This is how VLDL particles (Very-low-density lipoproteins) are created
+- Cholesterol is produced in the liverThe body's own cholesterol, triglycerides and apolipoproteins are then combined with each other.
+VLDL particles (very low density lipoproteins)

 - HDL molecules have a different purpose.
 If too much cholesterol accumulates outside the liver, HDL collects it and transports it back to the liver.